 - 1. In developed areas, inlets shall be in pavement or green space areas where surface runoff collects and transitions to storm sewer pipe flow. - 2.
 Inlets shall be placed in grass or lined swales and open channels where concentrated flow transitions to storm sewer pipe flow. - 3.
 Inlets shall be placed in all streets and roadway sags.
 For the 10-year design storm, the depth of ponded water at the inlet shall not exceed the values shown in Figure SW7.3.
 For the 100-year design storm, the depth of ponded water at the inlet shall not exceed the values shown in Figure SW7.4. - 4.
 An emergency overland flow path shall be included at street and roadway sags in the event that the inlet or storm sewer is not functioning.
-The depth of ponded water at the inlet shall not exceed twelve inches (12"). - Depth of ponded water shall not exceed eight inches (8") in private development parking areas, except in areas used as detention.
-See Chapter SW11 - Stormwater Management for parking lot surface detention requirements. - 6.
-Depth of ponded water shall not exceed twenty-four inches (24") in green space areas, except in areas used as detention. - In streets and roadways, inlets shall be placed immediately upstream of intersections, pedestrian walkways, and handicap ramps.
+The depth of ponded water at the inlet shall not exceed twelve inches (12"). - 5.
+Depth of ponded water shall not exceed eight inches (8") in private development parking areas

+- 6. Depth of ponded water shall not exceed twenty-four inches (24") in green space areas, except in areas used as detention. - In streets and roadways, inlets shall be placed immediately upstream of intersections, pedestrian walkways, and handicap ramps.
 Required inlets shall be placed not closer than two feet (2') from the upstream edge of walkways and handicap ramps.
 See Standard Drawing SW-4 for placement of inlets at intersections. - 8.
 In pedestrian traveled areas, install ADA compliant inlet grates and pick hole plugs. - 9.
 In streets or roadways where opposing lanes are separated by a grass median or concrete center curb, inlets shall be placed upstream of a crossover. - 10.
-On continuous roadway or street grades, inlet spacing is determined by limiting maximum width of gutter flow (Tmax).
+On continuous roadway or street grades, inlet spacing is determined by limiting maximum width of gutter flow (T{max}).
 Inlets shall be spaced to collect a minimum of 75 percent (75%) of the watershed design flow.
 Bypass flow, flow not intercepted by an individual inlet, shall not exceed 25 percent (25%).
 Bypass flow shall be considered when determining the location of the next downstream inlet.
-General inlet spacing on continuous grades is 300 feet to 600 feet (300' to 600') provided the Tmax criteria are not exceeded.
+General inlet spacing on continuous grades is 300 feet to 600 feet (300' to 600') provided the T{max} criteria are not exceeded.
 Exact spacing shall be computed by the designer.
-See the Figure SW7.2 for allowable gutter flow spread (Tmax).

-11. Uniform inlet and casting types should be used on individual street and roadway projects.
-Uniformity limits confusion and misplacement of proper inlet types during construction.
+See Figure SW7.2 for allowable gutter flow spread (T{max}). - 11.
+Uniform inlet and casting types should be used on individual street and roadway projects.
+Uniformity limits confusion and misplacement of proper inlet types during construction. - 12.
+Inlets in drives/driveways are prohibited on all new developments.
+Contact Development Services to discuss available options associated with inlets that are located in a proposed drive/driveways on existing developments.